We found 11 online brokers that are appropriate for Trading Platforms.

 In my own circle, friends who grew up with some financial backing have taken bold career leaps: one cousin left a stable corporate role in early 2025 to launch a sustainable fashion line, confident that she could weather the first year’s volatility.
 This ability to follow passion projects whether starting a social enterprise or relocating abroad for volunteer work stems directly from not being forced into “survival mode.”
 Financial peace of mind allows for decisions guided by values, not just paychecks.

 Last month I attended a virtual forum where the Gates family announced their new “NextGen Innovators” grant, designed to help grandchildren of previous grantees build climate tech startups.
 Seeing that intergenerational commitment in action reminded me of how powerful it is to pass down not just money, but also networks, knowm how, and a spirit of giving back.
-By 2025, more family offices I speak with are embedding mentorship and impact investing plans right alongside traditional portfolios expanding what “legacy” truly means.
+More family offices I speak with are embedding mentorship and impact investing plans right alongside traditional portfolios expanding what “legacy” truly means.

 I’ll never forget the relief on my sister’s face when her college age daughter received a small trust distribution this spring.
 Suddenly, conversations around “Can we afford this internship?” were replaced with “Which summer program aligns best with your goals?”
 Removing that constant financial worry fosters better mental health and stronger family bonds something I’ve witnessed countless times at gatherings where the mood shifts once money isn’t the elephant in the room.

 Just last quarter, a family I advise committed 2% of their portfolio to a donor advised fund focused on local education initiatives.
 It’s inspiring to see how generational wealth enables sustained philanthropy whether it’s underwriting STEM scholarships in underserved communities or backing wildlife conservation efforts.
-In early 2025, the Giving Pledge welcomed over a dozen new multi generational signatories, underscoring a growing trend: families increasingly view wealth as a tool for lasting social impact.
+In early 2026, the Giving Pledge welcomed over a dozen new multi generational signatories, underscoring a growing trend: families increasingly view wealth as a tool for lasting social impact.

 Over the years, I’ve seen how setting up an ISA or a modest portfolio can transform a family’s prospects.
 When I helped my niece cover her first term at university in Oxford last autumn, I realised that having assets in place whether through a Stocks and Shares ISA or a small property investment gives the next generation the freedom to focus on their studies instead of worrying about tuition fees.
 With rising living costs across the UK, this safety net means they can concentrate on academic and personal growth rather than taking on high interest debt.

-Among friends I’ve advised, those who grew up with some financial backing have taken bold steps: one cousin left a secure job at a London law firm in early 2025 to launch an eco friendly catering business, confident she could weather the first year’s challenges.
+Among friends I’ve advised, those who grew up with some financial backing have taken bold steps: one cousin left a secure job at a London law firm in early 2026 to launch an eco friendly catering business, confident she could weather the first year’s challenges.
 This ability to pursue passion projects whether starting a social enterprise in Manchester or volunteering abroad is only possible when money isn’t the primary concern.

 Earlier this year, I attended a webinar where the Wellcome Trust unveiled a “NextGen Innovators” grant scheme aimed at supporting grandchildren of previous awardees to develop health tech start ups.
 Seeing that intergenerational commitment in action reminded me how powerful it is to pass down not just money but also networks, expertise and a spirit of social responsibility.
-By mid 2025, more UK family offices I speak with are embedding mentorship and impact investing initiatives alongside traditional portfolios.
+By mid 2026, more UK family offices I speak with are embedding mentorship and impact investing initiatives alongside traditional portfolios.

 I’ll never forget the relief on my sister’s face when her daughter accessed funds from a small family trust this spring.
 Conversations about whether she could afford a summer internship were replaced with discussions about which programme would enhance her CV.
 Removing that constant financial worry fosters better mental wellbeing and stronger family relationships a shift I’ve witnessed time and again at family gatherings once money stops dominating the conversation.

 Just last quarter, a family I work with committed 2 percent of their portfolio to a donor advised fund with the Charities Aid Foundation, focusing on local education projects.
 It is inspiring to see how generational wealth enables sustained philanthropy from underwriting university bursaries in disadvantaged communities to backing wildlife conservation efforts in Scotland.
-In early 2025, several multi generational UK families joined the CAF Give As You Earn scheme, pledging regular contributions towards health, education and equality initiatives.
+In early 2026, several multi generational UK families joined the CAF Give As You Earn scheme, pledging regular contributions towards health, education and equality initiatives.

 In planning sessions, I always start by asking: “What do you want your children or grandchildren to achieve?”
 Whether it’s growth via FTSE 100 shares, buy to let properties or pension favoured investments, clarity on long term objectives helps you choose brokers who specialise in those areas.
 Last week, I helped a family redirect funds from a general investment account into the government’s Lifetime ISA after they decided saving for a first home was their top priority.